 At holiday time, St. Ann’s participates in this annual toy drive sponsored by CAMBA for young people living in shelters and temporary homes by donating new, unwrapped toys for newborns to pre-adolescents, and new hats, scarves and gloves for older children aged 14 to 18.

 St. Ann’s members spring into action to respond to the needs of the victims of hurricanes, earthquakes and other natural disasters.
-We have donated great numbers of material good, including diapers after Hurricane Harvey and Hurricane Irma, and regularly take up special collections for organizations, such as Food for the Poor, Episcopal Relief and Development and Episcopal Migration Ministries, providing direct service to victims of natural disasters and economic hardship or to newly arriving refugees to the U.S.
+We donated great numbers of material goods, including diapers, after Hurricane Sandy, and regularly take up special collections for organizations, such as Episcopal Relief and Development and Episcopal Migration Ministries, which provide direct service to victims of natural disasters and economic hardship or to newly arriving refugees to the U.S.